Dating A Musician? Here’s 7 Things You Need To Know

 Dating for musicians can be complex.
 But it can be even more challenging for their non-musician partner.
 Here’s everything you need to know about dating a musician.

-FALSE TRUTHS ABOUT DATING A MUSICIAN
+MYTHS ABOUT DATING A MUSICIAN

 To every non-musician reading this, you’re just an outsider looking in.